getsentry/arroyo/docs/source/what_for.rst

 Goals
 -----

-1. Make it easy to build consumers that provide delivery guarantees (the actual guarantees have to be implemented by the user of the library)
+1. Make it easy to build consumers that provide delivery guarantees
 2. Make it easy to write high-throughput kafka consumers
 3. Make it easy to write reliable, high throughput kafka producers
 4. Abstract away rebalancing such that users of the library do not have